CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ### 11. Support isn't guaranteed, and neither is responsiveness

-Open Source Maintainers most commonly share their projects for personal reasons, and not for commercial reasons.
+Open Source maintainers most commonly share their projects for personal reasons, and not for commercial reasons.
 If commercial expectations are to be met, then the businesses requiring these need to ramp up their level of support of the projects themselves, or find other ways to get the required guarantees.